cims-bioko/dsdl-proxy/README.md

 console, by default 8082.
 To configure the tablet do the following, in the *exact* order:

-  * Start the openhds-tablet application (optional if you're already running it)
+  * Start the cims-tablet application (optional if you're already running it)
   * Login as a supervisor (with the remote server configured)
   * On the sync screen, reconfigure the server to be http://&lt;proxy&gt;:8082/openhds
   * Hit the Sync All button